nadsbuhdha/portfolio-project-4/README.md

 ### Your posts

 Once signed in, users have the ability to navigate to a page which holds all of their reviews on.
-From here users, can see all of their posts; published or unpublished.
+From here, users can see all of their posts; published or unpublished.

 ![Your posts page](documentation_assets/images/your_posts.webp)